Revised Jan. 18, 2019 (The page you are on was originally posted in the 1990's and regularly updated since then.)

 I have some excellent, valuable, genuine, ancient coins.
 Your advice does not address my case.
 How should I sell really good coins?

 You might consign them to vauctions.com or to CNG (Classical Numismatic Group, the largest US dealer) at cngcoins.com.
 Go to those sites and see if your coins look like theirs.
 Quality is critical.
 At vauctions click on "Help" and it will tell what to do.
+You can call CNG.
 It is virtually no work on your part.
 All you really have to do is send them the coins.
 They do the rest.
 The only trick is your coins must be very good-- they don't auction low-value coins.
+Be aware you won't get the money for months (You must send them the coins months before the auction and they must get paid after the auction, so a six-month delay is quite possible).
+This is one reason some collectors sell outright to a dealer.
+That way they get money right away, even if it is likely to be less.

 How can I identify my coin?